huyho1/RecruitMe/README.md

 **Production URL:** http://recruit-me3.s3-website-us-east-1.amazonaws.com/

+_This URL is inactive due to it being very costly to maintain on AWS_

 ## Overview

 Recruit.me is a comprehensive job recruitment platform that facilitates the hiring process between applicants and companies.
 The platform supports three user types: